OpenTranslationBible/open-bible/en-GB/60.1 Peter/md/1-peter-01.md

 ## 1 Peter 1:21

-who through Him are believers in God, who raised Him from the dead and gave Him glory, so that your faith and hope are in God.
+Through Him you have come to believe in God, who raised Him from the dead and gave Him glory, so that your faith and hope are in God.

 ## 1 Peter 1:22